Hamburger Menu

 This keycard can then be used to access various areas in the hotel e.g. If you have special access to the VIP area or if you want to restrict children from the pool area but still allow them access to their rooms.
 This is much more convenient than having to carry identification papers or multiple keys at all times.

 Let’s move away from analogies and into the real world.
-Here are some of the major benefits of tokenization:
+Here are some of the major benefits of tokenisation:

 • It is more difficult for hackers to gain access to sensitive data.
 This is because the data will be meaningless even in the case of a breach

-• Tokenization does not usually require upgrading systems to match new standards.
+• Tokenisation does not usually require upgrading systems to match new standards.
 Encryption, on the other hand, might require legacy systems to upgrade.

-• Tokenization does not require a lot of resources and is a cheaper alternative to other data security systems such as encryption.
+• Tokenisation does not require a lot of resources and is a cheaper alternative to other data security systems such as encryption.

 • It makes compliance with regulators easier by adding an additional layer of security.
 We’ll go into more detail later on.